vijayanmmm/Prism-Documentation/docs/wpf/getting-started.md

 ![First Run of App](images/FirstRun.PNG)

 This is now a Prism app.
 There isn't much here yet, but there are lots of things that Prism can help out with, such as breaking up the app into manageable chunks, navigation and implementing the MVVM patterns.
+Note: Image shows PrismApplication inherited, it should be removed in recent versions.

 ## View Models